SherylLSY/NumberGuessing/README.md

-Guess a number
+Guess a number.
-it will tell you to guess either higher or lower number after your guessed
+It will tell you to guess either higher or lower number after you guessed